-Sugar Aunts is hosting a fun Nursery Rhyme Activities series, and I’m excited to be a part of it!
+Sugar Aunts is hosting a fun Nursery Rhyme series full of nursery rhyme activities, and I’m excited to be a part of it!
 My preschoolers and I focused on Baa, Baa, Black Sheep and created some name art based on that nursery rhyme.

 Setting it up